Tux Paint

 The "fullscreen" option is set.

-If you're running Tux Paint by double-clicking an icon, check the properties of the icon to see if "--fullscreen" is listed as a command-line argument.
+If you're running Tux Paint by double-clicking an icon, check the properties of the icon to see if "--fullscreen=yes" or "--fullscreen=native" is listed as a command-line argument.

-If a "--fullscreen" option isn't being sent on the command line, check Tux Paint's configuration file for a line reading: "fullscreen=yes".
+If "--fullscreen=yes" or "--fullscreen=native" options aren't being sent on the command line, check Tux Paint's configuration file for a line reading: "fullscreen=yes" or "fullscreen=native".

-Either remove that line, or simply run Tux Paint with the command-line argument: "--windowed", which will override the configuration file's setting.
+Either remove that line, or simply run Tux Paint with the command-line argument: "--windowed" or "--fullscreen=no", which will override the configuration file's setting.

 Or use Tux Paint Config. and make sure "Fullscreen" (under "Video & Sound") is not checked.